FAQs

 What is Public Media Giving Days (PMGD)?

 A two-day, digital-first event held in early May.
-The idea for participating stations is twofold: First, raise funds through generating attention and excitement about your station’s role in the communities it serves.
-Second, spark and expand a widespread public dialogue about the positive impact of public media overall from the people who value everything it gives to their community.
+The combined idea for participating local public media organizations is to both raise funds and generate attention and excitement about your station’s role in the communities it serves.
+As well as stimulating additional gifts and new contributing members, the intent is to spark and expand a widespread public dialogue about the positive impact of public media overall among the people who use and value it.

 How can I participate in Public Media Giving Days if I work for a station?

-On Day One (Wednesday, May 1st), ask folks to donate to your station and suggest they encourage others to do so, too.
+Public media’s value and the extent to which donors and fans appreciate it is too expansive to be held to a single day!
+On both Thursday, May 1st and Friday, May 2nd ask folks to donate to your station and suggest they encourage others to do so, too.
 Again, please utilize our assets, but get creative in how you frame the PMGD experience.
 Emphasize connections between your station and the local community in an effort to convert potential donors to new, excited donors.
-Ask current members and sustainers to consider celebrating PMGD by giving above and beyond on this first of two special days.
+Ask current members and sustainers to consider celebrating PMGD by giving above and beyond.

 What's most important is not how you decide to get involved in Public Media Giving Days; it's that you do get involved.